JonTDean/project_prometheus/docs/pseudocode.md

     Represents the delivery management system.

     Attributes:
-        packages (dict): A dictionary storing the packages, with package IDs as keys and Package objects as values.
+        packages: A dictionary storing the packages, with package IDs as keys and Package objects as values.
     """

     def __init__(self):